Mistyttm/100-days-of-code/log.md

 **Today's Progress**: I've gone through the basic HTML and HTML5 exercises on FreeCodeCamp, and I've begun the basic CSS.

-**Thoughts** I've been programming on and off for a few years, I'm just doing this as a refresher and to build my skills up stronger
+**Thoughts**: I've been programming on and off for a few years, I'm just doing this as a refresher and to build my skills up stronger

 **Link(s) to work**
 1. [Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design)